nextbreakpoint/infrastructure-as-code/README.md

 ## Configure AWS credentials

-Create a new [AWS account](https://aws.amazon.com) or use an existing one if you have the right permissions.
-Your account must have full administration permissions in order to create the infrastructure (or you can start with minimal permissions and add what is required as you go, but at the moment we don't provide the complete policy).
+Create a new [AWS account](https://aws.amazon.com) or use an existing one if you can assign the required permissions to your user.
+In order to create the infrastructure, your must have full administration permissions (alternatively you can start with minimal permissions and add what is required as you go, but at the moment we don't provide the complete policy).

-Create a new Access Key and save your credentials on your workstation.
+Create a new Access Key for your user and save the credentials on your workstation.
 AWS credentials are typically stored at location ~/.aws/credentials.

 The content of ~/.aws/credentials should look like: